Magnetic-Field Induced Deformation in Hybrid Stars: NS Structure

+However, since the TOV equations are still widely used (although incorrectly) to study the stellar properties of stars with any value of the magnetic field, we have also discussed the results from TOV equations in order to quantify the error the use of TOV introduces in the mass and deformation of stars.

-We employ a chemical-potential dependent magnetic field, fitted from the solutions of the Einstein-Maxwell's equations, to study the effects of magnetic fields on our microscopic description of matter with a phase transition.
-The relation between the magnetic field and the chemical potential depends on the magnetic dipole moment and is given by the relation \cite{DEXHEIMER2017487}
+To study the magnetic field effects on the microscopic EoS, we employ a chemical-potential dependent magnetic field, fitted from the solutions of the Einstein-Maxwell's equations.
+The relation between the magnetic field and the chemical potential depends on the magnetic dipole moment and is given by the relation \citep{DEXHEIMER2017487}